terrorizer1980/litmus/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD).md

     facts:
       provisioner: docker
       container_name: centos_7-2222
+      platform: centos:7
 - name: winrm_nodes
-  nodes: []
+  targets: []
 ```

 ### Install the Puppet Agent on your target

 The next step is to install the latest Puppet Agent on the CentOS Docker image.
 Run the following in your terminal.

 ```
 > pdk bundle exec rake litmus:install_agent
 ```

 #### Validating with Bolt

 This will just output a single line with `install_agent`.
 To verify that the agent installed successfully on the target you can use bolt to check (you could also just use SSH)!
-Simply type the following command to verify that the agent is installed:
+Type the following command to verify that the agent is installed:

 ```
-> bolt command run 'puppet --version' -n localhost:2222 -i inventory.yaml
+> pdk bundle exec bolt command run 'puppet --version' -n localhost:2222 -i inventory.yaml
 ```

 where, `localhost:2222` is the name of the node as taken from the inventory.yaml file in your current working directory.
 You should receive output to below, displaying the version of the Puppet Agent that was installed:

 ```
-> bolt command run 'puppet --version' -n localhost:2222 -i inventory.yaml Started on localhost...
+> bolt command run 'puppet --version' -n localhost:2222 -i inventory.yaml Started on localhost:2222...
-Finished on localhost:
+Finished on localhost:2222:
   STDOUT:
-    6.3.0
+    6.13.0
-Successful on 1 node: localhost:2222
+Successful on 1 target: localhost:2222
-Ran on 1 node in 0.92 seconds
+Ran on 1 target in 1.72 sec
 ```

 ### Install the module on your target